AI is a systems technology with a huge impact

 The rise of subscription-based services

 Data driven innovationThe power of data-driven innovation is readily apparent in the retail sector, according to Feldberg.
 By analogy with cloud computing, you see all kinds of new subscription-based services emerging in this sector, which may or may not involve collecting and processing a huge amount of valuable customer and usage data via the Internet of Things (IoT).
-At Coolblue, a Dutch e-commerce company, for example, you can now purchase white goods such as washing machines, refrigerators and so on in a full service model.
+At Coolblue, a Dutch e-commerce company, for example, you can now purchase white goods such as washing machines, refrigerators, and so on in a full-service model.
 You then pay a fixed monthly amount for use, maintenance, detergents, et cetera.
 Established parties such as Bosch and Siemens are also coming up with new data-driven products and services.
-BlueMovement, for example, is capitalizing on the trend toward sustainability, consumer convenience, refurbishing and recyclability of appliances with new rental and lease plans.
+BlueMovement, for example, is capitalizing on the trend toward sustainability, consumer convenience, refurbishing, and recyclability of appliances with new rental and lease plans.

 Partly because of IoT, a completely new dynamic is emerging.
 In the automotive industry, options are also increasingly being sold as subscriptions.
 BMW, for example, makes you pay 19 euros a month for seat heating.
 Although there are also critical voices from consumer organizations, for the automotive industry, data-driven products and services could yet become the solid basis of the business model, according to the professor.
-The parent company behind Peugeot, Citroën and Opel thinks it will generate as much as 20 billion euros a year starting in 2030.
+The parent company behind Peugeot, Citroën, and Opel thinks it will generate as much as 20 billion euros a year starting in 2030.
 By the way, this is not just about subscriptions to hardware options such as power, but also to software options such as navigation services and parking assistance.

 The Artificial Intelligence handbook Image of The Artificial Intelligence handbookThis complete Artifical Intelligence book covers the entire spectrum of making organizations more intelligent.
 It offers you a perfect framework for structurally tackling and implementing organizational improvement with AI, Data Science and Big Data.view the Artificial Intelligence handbook

 The effect of Moore’s law is readily apparent when it comes to ChatGPT, according to Feldberg.
-We now have the computing power to analyze massive amounts of data, discover patterns in it and derive knowledge.
+We now have the computing power to analyze massive amounts of data, discover patterns in it, and derive knowledge from it.
 Open AI was founded back in 2015, and the first version of ChatGPT dates back to 2018.
 ChatGPT is also essentially one very large prediction machine that, based on the question, tries to predict as best as possible which texts match best and formulates an answer based on that.
 This requires enormous computing power that does come with high energy consumption and extra CO2 emissions.
 The first critical comments are already echoing.

 The advance of ChatGPT, despite a ban by some countries, is unstoppable.
 Google’s business model, meanwhile, is under pressure.
 ‘Because if you can choose, what would you rather have?
 A fully written out to-the-point answer to your question, or a list of ten search results, the first five of which are sponsored by Google and/or other commercial parties?’
 Although Feldberg closely follows global AI trends and data-driven innovation, he also has an eye for regional developments.
 For example, he is involved in the regional initiative Data Science Alkmaar from VU University Amsterdam as a co-founder.
-According to him, this is extremely important to exploit the opportunities and possibilities offered by data and artificial intelligence for the benefit of regional growth and development in North Holland North.
+According to him, this is extremely important to exploit the opportunities and possibilities offered by data and artificial intelligence for the benefit of regional growth and development in North Holland.

 The essence of ‘Resourcing with data’

 Within the KIN Research Department in the School of Business and Economics, Feldberg is a professor working with colleagues on research in the area of data-driven business model innovation.
-For example, Wendy Günther, a doctoral student of Feldberg, investigated with colleagues how organizations create data-driven value propositions by reusing data in different contexts.
+For example, Wendy Günther, a doctoral student working under Dr. Feldberg, investigated with colleagues how organizations create data-driven value propositions by reusing data in different contexts.
 In an award-winning article, “Resourcing with data: Unpacking the process of creating data-driven value propositions,” they describe how organizations can create value with data.

 Computers can’t think

 Data-driven innovation is a necessary condition for organizations to stay relevant.
 Yet Feldberg also emphatically makes some comments.
 “Computers cannot think.
-They don’t have imagination, empathy or empathy, for example.
+They don’t have imagination, or empathy, for example.
 If we think computers can think, and we also start using them to think for us, because we think they can think, then things will go wrong!’
-Computers, algorithms, chatbots can do certain cognitive processes, such as calculation, pattern recognition, much better than humans can.
+Computers, algorithms, and chatbots can do certain cognitive processes, such as calculation, and pattern recognition, much better than humans can.
 But that is still very different from thinking.
 So it is very important that we think about this carefully and develop and apply legal and ethical frameworks to ensure responsible use of AI,’ Feldberg concluded.

 A selection of our customers